makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

   - johndoe
 ```

 This role supports other basic security tasks, like for example controlling ssh server behaviour, like allowing or disallowing password authentication.
-Do disable that, as well as prevent root ssh logins, you could add:
+Do do that, as well as prevent root ssh logins, you could add:

 ```yaml
 security_ssh_password_authentication: "no"